karma-runner/karma/docs/intro/02-configuration.md

 In order to serve you well, Karma needs to know about your project.
-That's done through a configuration file.
+That is done through a configuration file.
+This page explains how to create such a configuration file.

-For an example file, see [test/client/karma.conf.js] which contains most of the options.
+See [configuration file docs] for more information about the syntax and the available options.

 ## Generating the config file